Triple exponential chart

 Type of seasonality.
 It can either be additive or multiplicative.
 Null/zero values are not allowed with a multiplicative seasonality.
 The default option is additive.
 You can learn more about seasonality here.

 Number of periods used to train.
-The minimum and default value is 3.
+The minimum and the default value is 3.
 It can also be edited by dragging the light green band in the chart.

 Note that the number of points used to train the model corresponds to the result of multiplying the values entered in the Period length and Training periods fields.

 The threshold is a constant value that you can add to the algorithm confidence interval in order to be more or less strict with the anomalies found.
 Increasing the threshold sets a higher confidence interval, which will make the chart detect only very clear anomalies.
 This will produce false negatives, in other words, anomalies that are not that obvious will not be detected.
 By contrast, if the threshold is set to a low value or 0, even those anomalies that are not really clear will be detected.
-Keep in mind that this will cause the appearance of many false positives (more anomalies that the actual ones will be detected).
+Keep in mind that this will cause the appearance of many false positives (more anomalies than the actual ones will be detected).

 The threshold is represented by the light blue band.
 After training the model, you can update the threshold by clicking the Update threshold button next to this option.
 The default value is 0.